NEC Code for Smoke Detector Installation and Interconnection

 While the mandate for hardwired 120V AC smoke alarms with battery backup in new residential construction comes from building codes (like the International Residential Code) and NFPA 72, the NEC outlines the specific electrical requirements for how to power these devices safely.
 The primary goal is to ensure alarms have a reliable and constant source of power.

 A frequent question concerns the use of a dedicated branch circuit for alarms.
 The NEC does not explicitly require a dedicated circuit.
-However, it’s important to note that some interpretations of NFPA 72 or specific local codes may recommend or even require the circuit to supply no other loads to maximize reliability.
-In fact, it’s a common best practice—though not an NEC requirement—to power smoke alarms from a general lighting circuit that serves a frequently used area, like a hallway or living room.
-The logic, supported by NFPA 72 Section 29.8 power supply rules, is simple: if that breaker trips, occupants will notice the lights are out and are more likely to investigate, preventing the smoke alarm system from being inadvertently left without power.
+However, some local codes or interpretations of NFPA 72 may recommend or require the circuit to supply no other loads to maximize reliability.
+In practice, many installers power smoke alarms from a general lighting circuit that serves a frequently used area, like a hallway, because occupants are likely to notice a tripped breaker there and restore power.
 Of course, knowing the latest rules for these circuits is essential, and recent NEC updates have changed some lighting and outlet requirements you need to be aware of.
 For a deeper dive, you can review how 2023 NEC updates changed lighting and outlet requirements.

 AFCI Protection for Smoke Detectors